 If they didn't like the first date, there won't be a second one.
 Simple as that.
 But, if they pass all these stages, they will proceed to be "in a relationship."
 That includes changing their Facebook status, meeting friends and families, and not cheating.

 Chinese couples date with marriage on their minds.
 There are no middle stages, no casual dates, and no one-night stands.
 Chinese relationships are more serious because they want it to end up in marriage when they start dating.
 With the extreme pressure from their parents and the struggles of finding a partner that matches them, they don't have time for casual dates that will lead to nowhere.

 Can you imagine being married because of convenience, not love?
-Well, if you want to date a Chinese girl or Chinese guy, it's good to know that they have this thing called the marriage market in the Chinese culture.
+Well, if you want to date a Chinese girl or a Chinese guy, it's good to know that they have this thing called the marriage market in Chinese culture.

 This market is no joke, and it can be as big as it can be.

 What's more interesting about it is that parents are usually the ones who are behind this.
 Imagine going to a job fair while holding your resume.
 It is like that, but you won't be looking for a job but a partner.

 Parents usually sit with lots of other parents and advertise their children to their potential in-laws.
 When a match is found, they will continue to arrange a meeting for the kids in private.
 And, if everything goes well, a wedding will be held within months.

 Because of the culture, young Chinese women's parents and grandparents are the ones that put pressure on them to marry, whether they are ready or not.
 Elders prefer to marry their daughters to older men because they are more reliable, earn enough money, and usually have a promising future.
 Above all things, Chinese people placed a high priority on marital stability.

 But, nowadays, young Chinese women are more empowered and have more control over their own life.
 In fact, there's also a blog that says Hong Kong women would rather be alone forever than date Hong Kong men.